mkcoder/mkcoder/_posts/2019-07-22-design-pattern-eventstore.md

 throughout the application design we need to keep in mind that this is a core feature so we have to keep a lot of things internal and only expose methods through interfaces and we have been thinking about a new lifebook.core.domain project that will bind and expose interfaces only so let's refactor to that design

+let's look at a very confusing diagram and let me explain how it should work